 Figure 6.4.5-1: Procedure for NWDAF providing Service Experience for a UE or a group of UEs in a Network Slice

 This procedure is similar to the procedure in clause 6.4.4, with the following differences.
-The consumer needs to request the Analytics ID "Service Experience" for all UEs or a group of UEs on a Network Slice, identified by an S-NSSAI.
+The consumer needs to request the Analytics ID "Service Experience" for all UEs or a group of UEs or a UE on a Network Slice, identified by an S-NSSAI.
 In addition, service experience data may need to be collected from multiple Applications.
-If each Application is hosted in a separate AF, NWDAF subscribes the service data in the Table 6.4.2-1 from the different AFs by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe services for each Application (Event ID = Service Data, Event Filter information = (Application ID, Area of Interest), Target of Event Reporting = Any UE) as defined TS 23.502 [3].
+If each Application is hosted in a separate AF, NWDAF subscribes the service data in the Table 6.4.2-1 from the different AFs by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe services for each Application (Event ID = Service Experience information, Event Filter information = (Application ID, Area of Interest), Target of Event Reporting = Any UE) as defined TS 23.502 [3].
 Figure 6.4.5-1 shows an example procedure with two AFs.

 If one AF provides the service experience data of multiple Applications, the set of Application IDs is provided by NWDAF to the AF with the Naf_EventExposure_Subscribe service operation, as defined TS 23.502 [3].